You’ve learned about what you need to secure a mortgage , now it’s time to think about how you will manage said mortgage.

 1. Use a credit card

-You can pay for a majority of your living expenses using a credit card (and repay it within the interest-free period) and keep your own funds in your offset account.
+You can pay for a majority of your living expenses using a credit card and keep your own funds in your offset account during the interest free period.
 Powerfully reducing your daily interest balance.
+HOWEVER, you must be sure to repay the full statement balance on time each month to avoid interest charges, otherwise the costs of a credit card will outweigh the benefits of the Offset account.

 2. Debt recycling